5 Fun and Easy Easter Sensory Activities for Kids - DIY at home

 🎯 Great for tactile seekers and fine motor skills

-Fill a shallow tub with coloured rice (add a few drops of food colouring and a teaspoon of vinegar to dry rice and shake it in a container).
+Once dry, add the coloured rice to a plastic tub.
 Bury small plastic Easter eggs, pom poms, or mini chicks inside.
 Add scoops, spoons or little tongs for an extra challenge!
-Let your child dig, search and discover — it’s calming, focused fun.
+Let your child dig, search and explore the easter themed additions - this activity is calming, focused fun.

 2. Frozen Bunny Rescue